Updated on 2025-09-03 GMT+08:00

 • In a message template, the $event.metadata.key1 variable specifies a tag.
 For details, see Table 2.

 • Annotations are attributes that cannot be used to identify alarms.
-They are applied to scenarios such as alarm notification and message templates.
+They are used in scenarios such as alarm notification and message templates.

 • Each annotation is in "key:value" format and can be customized.
-You can create up to 10 custom annotations.
-The key and value can only contain letters, digits, and underscores (_).
+You can create a maximum of 20 custom annotations.
+Each key and value can contain only letters, digits, and underscores (_).

 • In a message template, the $event.annotations.key2 variable specifies an annotation.
 For details, see Table 2.